Overview

 Key Considerations

-Third-Party Sharing: Who has access to your personal information.
-Additionally, legal protections: your rights under privacy laws and regulations.
+Third-Party Sharing: Who can actually see your personal information.
+Also covers legal protections - basically what rights you have under privacy laws and regulations.

 Privacy Protection Strategies